 Outdoor recess will occur as long as the temperature is 32 degrees or above.
-During inclement weather, such as the temperature falling below 32 degrees, rain, lightening, etc., recess will be held either in the gym or in the classroom.
+The school does consider the wind chill factor.
+During inclement weather, such as the temperature falling below 32 degrees, rain, lightning, etc., recess will be held either in the gym or in the classroom.
 All students must take part in recess, unless a doctor's note is provided that states a reason for why the student should be excused.